 You’ll be pleased to know though, that some Reddit users have reported that slugging makes their tretinoin work on a whole new level.
 This is especially true when it’s done using Aquaphor, which also contains pro-vitamin B5, glycerin, bisabolol, and lanolin alcohol, along with petrolatum.

-- Different from a lotion or cream, this...
+- IDEAL FOR HEALING: Different from a body...

 However, you should still be aware that doing so does come at a risk.
 So, you should only consider slugging after using tretinoin if your skin has settled down, you don’t have any issues with peeling skin, and your skin is really dry, and it’s in real need of a moisture boost.